About tariff elimination under the CPTPP

 - With the exception of Japan, each subsequent tariff cut under the Agreement will take place on January 1 until the tariff commitments are fully implemented.
 Japan’s subsequent tariff cuts will take place on April 1.

 - The CPTPP entered into force for Vietnam on January 14, 2019, Peru September 19, 2021, and Malaysia November 29, 2022.

 - Canada, as one of the first six countries to ratify the CPTPP, selected to “catch-up” tariff elimination commitments vis-à-vis these new Parties.

 - Parties all continue to make made subsequent tariff cuts on January 1 to fully implement its tariff commitments.

 Tariff elimination for subsequent ratifying countries

-- Tariff elimination information for the remaining CPTPP countries (i.e. Brunei, Chile, Malaysia, and Peru) will be made available once those countries ratify the Agreement.
+- Tariff elimination information for the remaining CPTPP countries (i.e. Brunei, Chile, and Malaysia) will be made available once those countries ratify the Agreement.